vintagecodes/dc-woocommerce-multi-vendor/readme.txt

 == Upgrade Notice ==

-= 3.3.0 =
+= 3.4.0 =
-WC Marketplace 3.3.0 is a significantly major update and hence please follow some standard steps(staging to live) before upgrading your marketplace to avoid any undesirable situations.
+WC Marketplace 3.4.0 is a significantly major update and hence please make a full site backup or follow some standard steps(staging to live) before upgrading your marketplace to avoid any undesirable situations.